SIZE:

 - Specified fishing season

-- Logbook to be updated for each fishing trip
+- Logbook updated for each fishing trip

 - Maximum number of 53 boats for the Quebec fleet and regulations on their size